conda-forge/pyemma-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: PyEMMA (EMMA = Emma’s Markov Model Algorithms) is an open source Python/C package for analysis of extensive molecular dynamics simulations
+Summary: PyEMMA (EMMA = Emma's Markov Model Algorithms) is an open source Python/C package for analysis of extensive molecular dynamics simulations

-PyEMMA (EMMA = Emma’s Markov Model Algorithms) is an open source Python/C package for analysis of extensive molecular dynamics simulations.
+PyEMMA (EMMA = Emma's Markov Model Algorithms) is an open source Python/C package for analysis of extensive molecular dynamics simulations.
 In particular, it includes algorithms for estimation, validation and analysis of:
   * Clustering and Featurization